hash167/monkey-interpeter/README.md

 - an array data structure
 - a hash data structure

+## golang

+### Testing

+We are using a table driven testing approach because

+- Setup code for the tests are the same, so we are avoiding a lot of duplication
+- Logic behind the test assertions are the same

 ## Lexer

 The lexer will take our source code as input and tokenize it.